timescale/docs/tutorials/OLD_grafana/visualizations/candlestick.md

 that includes open, high, low, and close, from raw data in a hypertable.
 It also shows you how to query the traded volume for each time interval.

-To see other examples of how you can use TimescaleDB and Grafana, check out all the [Grafana tutorials][grafana-tutorials].

 [continuous-aggregrate]: /tutorials/:currentVersion:/financial-tick-data/
-[grafana-tutorials]: /tutorials/:currentVersion:/grafana/